 1. Peanut butter sandwiches with banana

 I love peanut butter and banana together.. in fact, I think it’s my favorite simple sandwich to make!
 If you’re not allergic to peanut butter, grab whole grain bread, slather some peanut butter on, chop up some banana pieces and lay them on!
 Real simple.
 To me, one makes me feel full already but you can pack up to how many you believe are good.
 Not only is it delicious and simple to make, the potassium in bananas can promote healthy and strong bones and is packed with vitamins.
+For a slightly healthier option too (because it has more minerals, vitamins, and fiber), try Almond Butter instead.

 2. Trail Mix